NLP-KazNU/Morphological_segmenation-for-Turkic-languages-based-on-CSE-model/README.md

 #The algorithm for the morphological segmentation of words will be the same for all languages in the Turkic group.
 This algorithm includes two stages: 1) splitting of stems and word endings and 2) segmentation of word endings into component suffixes.

+All agglutinative languages have strict systems of word formation and rules for affix conjunction.
+Kazakh, Uzbek, and Kyrgyz, like other Turkic languages, are grammatically similar in terms of the types of endings.
+Having studied the types of endings in Kyrgyz and Uzbek, the CSE-based method created for either of these languages could be applied to the segmentation algorithm based on the CSE-model of the Kazakh language.